CampaignChain/campaignchain-docs/developer/book/sample_data.rst

    otherwise specified by the package).

-In addition to the user interface, you could also load sample data by using the command line as described in the `"Commands" section for the Alice Fixtures Bundle`_.
+In addition to the user interface, you could also load sample data by using the command line.
+Issue the following command in the root of your CampaignChain installation to load the test data along with its credentials:

+    $ php app/console campaignchain:fixture vendor/amariki/data-test/Resources/data/campaignchain/data.yml vendor/amariki/secrets/credentials_test.yml

 Recovery
 --------